-The legal phrase “pain and suffering” refers to injuries a victim suffers that impacts their quality of life.
+The legal phrase “pain and suffering” refers to injuries a victim suffers that impact their quality of life.
 Pain and suffering damages are not easy to calculate or measure, as they are more subjective and complex than straight-forward damages like medical bills or lost wages due to missed work.

 Types of Pain and Suffering Damages You Can Claim

 Pain and suffering settlements can vary widely depending on the nature of an accident, the degree of injuries the victim suffered, and other factors related to the victim’s life.
-There are generally two categories of pain and suffering cases:
+There are generally two categories of pain and suffering cases: Physical Pain and Suffering and Mental/Psychological Pain and Suffering.

-Physical Pain and Suffering
+What Is Physical Pain and Suffering?

 Mental Pain and Suffering